Ricardolv/designer-pattern/README.md

 ![Proxy resource](/assests/images/proxy/resource.jpg)

 ---
+### Behavioral Design Patterns:
+#### Behavioral design patterns are concerned with algorithms and the assignment of responsibilities between objects.

 ### Mediator
 #### Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.